laravel/docs/upgrade.md

 php artisan schema:dump
 ```

-Of course, once your migrations have been squashed, Laravel will "migrate" the database using your application's schema file before running any pending migrations.
+Once your migrations have been squashed, Laravel will "migrate" the database using your application's schema file before running any pending migrations.

 <a name="floating-point-types"></a>
 #### Floating-Point Types